 The Coalition supported Social Farms & Gardens to develop the Green Care Quality Mark which is now freely available for commissioners and providers of nature-based interventions to use to demonstrate the safe running of green care services.
 This evolved from the Care Farming Code under the Growing Care Farming project and now offers a self-assessment tool and an accreditation service.

-Thrive is also working in partnership with Coalition member Trellis Scotland to create the UK Association for Social and Therapeutic Horticulture (STH).
-Practitioners across the sector have been calling for a professional body dedicated to STH.
-In 2021, Trellis began running a Professional Development Forum, meeting quarterly and more recently invited Thrive to partner with them in this work.
+Practitioners across the sector have been calling for a dedicated professional body, and Thrive is working in partnership with Coalition member Trellis Scotland to create the UK Association for Social and Therapeutic Horticulture (STH).
+In 2021, Trellis began running a Professional Development Forum and recently invited Thrive to collaborate on this initiative.